feralhosting/feralhosting.github.io/Software/Generic Software Installation Guide/readme.md

 To have it come after you would do this:

 ~~~
-PATH=$PATH:~/programs/bin
+PATH=$PATH:~/bin
 ~~~

-And example of this in use:
+An example of this in use:

 Let us say when have installed the statically pre-compiled `ffmpeg` binary to our slot.
 How do we use this over the existing `ffmpeg` already installed on the slot?

-If we have installed it to `~/programs` then we would use this `PATH` in our `~/.bashrc`:
+If we have installed it to `~/bin` then we would use this `PATH` in our `~/.bashrc`:

 ~~~
-PATH=~/programs/bin:$PATH
+PATH=~/bin:$PATH
 ~~~

-If we instead did this, it would find the existing `ffmpeg` before find our own installation since it will look in the existing `PATH` locations first and it will find the default installation of `ffmpeg`:
+If we instead did this, it would find the existing, installed `ffmpeg` before find our own installation since it will look in the existing `PATH` locations first and it will find the default installation of `ffmpeg`:

 ~~~
-PATH=$PATH:~/programs/bin
+PATH=$PATH:~/bin
 ~~~

-**Important note:** This also means that the order in which you add paths to your `~/ bashrc` can change the search result.
+**Important note:** This also means that the order in which you add paths to your `~/.bashrc` can change the search result.

 For more information see this page - [internal variables.](http://tldp.org/LDP/abs/html/internalvariables.html)